Spring Garden Revival

 Erosion Control & Slope Stabilization Requirements for Massachusetts Landscapes

-Erosion control is vital for protecting Hanover’s coastal properties, construction sites, and hilly residential areas.
-Mulch is effective on slopes up to a 3:1 ratio, while steeper grades may require erosion control blankets or hydromulching.
-Terracing and contouring further stabilize challenging sites.
-Compliance with local erosion control bylaws and MassDEP Stormwater Standards is required, especially near wetlands.
-Regular inspection after rainfall, particularly following Nor’easters, ensures prompt repair of washouts and maintains landscape integrity.
-For erosion control guidance, contact: Hanover Conservation Commission
+Erosion control is critical in Hanover, especially for properties with slopes, near wetlands, or along coastal areas.
+Mulch is effective for stabilizing grades up to a 3:1 (horizontal:vertical) ratio.
+For steeper slopes, erosion control blankets or hydromulching may be required.
+Terracing and contouring further enhance stability.
+Compliance with local erosion control bylaws and MassDEP Stormwater Standards is essential, particularly for work near wetlands.
+Regular inspection after rainfall, especially following Nor’easters, and prompt repair of washout areas are recommended.
+For project review and permitting, coordinate with:

 550 Hanover Street, Hanover, MA 02339